 THE KOLBER LAB at Duquesne University is focused on the study of pain.

 In the U.S., more than 115 million adults suffer from chronic pain.
 Often, successful management of chronic pain involves the treatment of other conditions such as depression and anxiety disorders.
-In the Kolber lab, we try to understand the common mechanisms of chronic pain and psychiatric illness.
+The Kolber Lab tries to understand the common mechanisms of chronic pain and psychiatric illness.
 This is done by integrating cutting-edge behavioral, pharmacological, electrophysiological, and molecular techniques to understand the mechanisms of stress and pain.

 BEN KOLBER serves as an Assistant Professor in the Department of Biological Sciences and the Research and Education Coordinator for the Chronic Pain Research Consortium.
 Dr. Kolber came to Duquesne in 2011 from Washington University in St. Louis.
 Dr. Kolber has over 10 years experience doing neuroscience research.